asish9735/upwork-komodoro/README.md

-# newflance
+# komodoro
-New version Flance
+New version upwork

 Make a new Copy of database_sample.php and constant_sample.php file from base_config/ then rename new copy file with database.php and constant.php file and setup your local path and db connection